 Travel into Australia's Red Centre and see Uluru and Kata Tjuta

 Journey into Australia's dusty Red Centre and experience for yourself two of the continent's star attractions.
-Explore the immense rock domes of Kata Tjuta, witness an unforgettable Uluru sunset and enjoy a 1000 star dinner of delicious local produce.
+Explore the immense rock domes of Kata Tjuta, witness an unforgettable Uluru sunset and enjoy a 1000 star dinner of delicious local produce with local native food.
 Encounter the world's biggest rock up close on a walk around its base, learn of the indigenous mythologies woven into it and admire Aboriginal arts and crafts on display in the Uluru Cultural Centre.
 Short though this two-day trip may be in time, it's mighty large in attractions.

-Join an Indigenous Guide on a Mala walk around the base of Uluru, an experience exclusive to Intrepid Travel
+Join an Indigenous Guide on a walk to the Mutijulu waterhole at Uluru, an experience exclusive to Intrepid Travel

 The ancient formations of Kata Tjuta and the monumental Uluru are synonymous with the quintessential Australian landscape